 Bachelor of Arts in Global Studies from SEU

 Global Studies at St. Edward’s is an interdisciplinary major based in the social sciences and it introduces multiple subjects studied through the international perspective, such as geography, world history, and international politics.
 Students will debate key issues facing the global community today and explore the social, political, cultural and economic changes shaping our world.
 The BA in Global Studies includes a combination of geography, global studies, history, and political studies.
 Students choose both a regional and a thematic concentration.
 Students take a minimum of 120 credits at SEU.

-Bachelor of Arts in Asia Pacific Studies from APU
+Bachelor of Social Science from APU

 APS Areas of Study

 Profit-driven development has brought with it a raft of environmental and other issues, and sustainable development is an urgent issue.
 This cluster tackle this question of sustainable development in relation to efforts to balance environmental conservation and economic development.
 Students also examine sustainable development policies in light of the systems and laws in each country and region.

 As cultural exchange and promotion of regional industries through tourism are vital to the development of the Asia Pacific region, this cluster explores multiple facets of tourism through the lenses of culture, society, and community.
 Students focus on the theory and practice of hospitality as it relates to the tourism, health, and welfare industries.